28 min read

 For later stages, you can expand on things like market segments, traction, acquisition rates, retention rates, and logos you’re working with.
 But for seed stage, focus on those four key areas.
 I would say you need to be particularly strong in at least three of those four areas.
 If you can do that, you’ll paint a compelling picture.

-When it comes to growth and scaling, I believe it’s essential to have a clear goal or sense of direction.
+When it comes to growth and scaling using the funds that you've raised, I believe it’s essential to have a clear goal or sense of direction.
 Let me explain it like this: Imagine I’m hungry and need to find a restaurant.
 There are restaurants all around me—360 degrees, the full circle—but I have to choose one.
 Once I decide, I need to start walking toward it.
 Every step brings me closer.

 Two critical factors here: First, choosing the right restaurant (or, in business terms, setting the right goals).
 Second, understanding the timeframe and the steps required to reach those goals.